-The Duke University Department of Neurology recognizes that the diversity of its community – including clinicians, researchers, trainees, leadership, and staff – is a necessary component of its mission of world-class patient care, education, and research.
+The Duke University Department of Neurology recognizes that the diversity of its community – including clinicians, researchers, trainees, leadership, and staff – is a necessary part of its mission of world-class patient care, education, and research.
 Our department is committed to building and maintaining a diverse and inclusive community where all members thrive in a welcoming and engaging environment.
-Our ongoing projects Click on the categories below or the items on the menu to the right to learn more about these efforts.
+Click on the categories below or the items on the menu to the right to learn more about these efforts.

 The Duke Neurology Department's 2021 Diversity Strategic Plan summarizes our efforts for plans relating to diversity and inclusion for 2020 and maps our plans for 2021.
 Download a PDF of this document here.

 Diversity, Inclusion, and Anti-racism within the School of Medicine